 Simply place the plant in the sink and remove any foil to ensure there is a drainage hole at the bottom of the pot.

-If there is no drainage hole, add one because the poinsettia will suffer from root rot if you don’t.
+If there is no drainage hole, repot the plant or add one because the plant roots will suffer from root rot if you don’t.

 The answer is yes – so don’t do it.

-Yes, I know it’s kind of a pain to take that foil off every time you water, but trust me, the poinsettia will thank you later.
+I know it’s kind of a pain to take that foil off every time you water, but trust me, the poinsettia flowers will thank you later.

 Can You Use Ice Cubes to Water Poinsettias?

 But again, keep in mind that the water needs to drain out even when using ice cubes to water poinsettias.
 And only add them when the soil surface is dry.

-I’ve not tried it myself, but I’ve read roughly 6-8 cubes works well.
+I’ve not tried this method myself, but I’ve read roughly 6-8 cubes works well.

-Just remember to allow excess water to drain out and check the plant daily before adding ice cubes again to water.
+Just remember to allow excess water to drain out and check the plant daily before adding ice cubes again.

 How Do You Take Care of a Poinsettia Indoors?